 Among stock fund managers, there are generally two schools of thought about how to select stocks.
-Growth funds prefer companies that are growing quickly, and are less concerned with undervalued companies than with finding companies and industries that have the greatest potential for appreciation in share price.
+Growth funds prefer companies that are growing quickly and are less concerned with undervalued companies than with finding companies and industries that have the greatest potential for appreciation in the share price.
 The most aggressive of these, known as aggressive growth funds, typically buy stocks for their potential for capital appreciation and often are more volatile as a result.
 By contrast, value-oriented funds focus on buying stocks that appear to be bargains relative to the company's intrinsic worth--stocks the manager believes will eventually increase in price to a more appropriate level.
 Some fund managers combine the two approaches, looking for good growth stocks that are selling at a reasonable price.

 Caution: All investing involves risk, including the potential loss of principal, and there can be no guarantee that any investment strategy will be successful.